The German noun das Unglück is often translated as "misfortune" or "bad luck" in English:

 Caption 3, Reisen - während des VulkanausbruchsPlay Caption

 There is also an idiomatic usage of das Unglück:

 Wir haben Glück im Unglück, dass wir jetzt ein paar Tage länger hier in Spanien sein dürfen.

-We have luck in misfortune that we may now spend a few more days in Spain.
+We have luck in misfortune [idiom, a blessing in disguise] that we may now spend a few more days in Spain.